crazyhottommy/papers_with_data_to_mine/README.md

 ### perturbation

-The LINCS L1000 project has collected gene expression profiles for thousands of perturbagens at a variety of time points, doses, and cell lines.
+* The LINCS L1000 project has collected gene expression profiles for thousands of perturbagens at a variety of time points, doses, and cell lines.
 A full list of the chemical and genetic perturbations used can be found on the CLUE website along with their descriptions. https://lincsproject.org/LINCS/tools/workflows/find-the-best-place-to-obtain-the-lincs-l1000-data

+* Single Cell Perturbation Datasets https://projects.sanderlab.org/scperturb/ from Chris Sander group.
 ### image data

 * cellpainting gallary from Broad https://registry.opendata.aws/cellpainting-gallery/